 Once written, a prophecy holds weight.
 It cannot be wrong.

-Even after the birth of my stubborn, fire-headed little brother, the Southland clans believed the Angel of Death—the runes, Tiews—had spoken of me.
+Even after the birth of my stubborn, fire-headed little brother, the Northland clans believed the Angel of Death—the runes, Tiews—had spoken of me.
 I, Sakarig the Younger, would be a warrior-leader without a title.
-I believed in the will of Tiews, had accepted it without argument or doubt—until the moment the thin blade slid across my throat, and I broke through the serene surface of the swollen Danau, her violent undertow drawing me to an unmarked grave.
+And I believed in the will of Tiews, had accepted it without argument or doubt, until the moment the thin blade slid across my throat, and I broke through the serene surface of the swollen Danau, her violent undertow drawing me down to her depths, to an unread fate.

 Now you know the end of this tale.